 - In a colander, rinse the rice thoroughly with cold water until the water becomes clear.
 Set aside.

-- Heat the oil in a saucepan over medium heat.
+- In a medium saucepan, heat the oil over medium heat.
 It can be olive oil or any vegetable oil of your choice.

 - In the meantime, boil water in a tea kettle.